 The Google algorithm, which is used to determine relevancy, considers 500 million variables and two billion terms.
-That’s way to much information for the average small business owner to keep up with.
-Instead try focusing on these top five factors influencing SEO:
+That’s way too much information for the average small business owner to keep up with.
+Instead, try focusing on these top five factors influencing SEO:

 - Content & Keyword Relevancy

 - Quality back-links to your site

 - Domain age

 SEO Defined: “SEO is the process of designing and modifying websites, as well as updating on-site content in order to gain top positions in the Search Engines for specific keyword searches.”

 - Adding and improving website content to ensure it is targeting the right audience and keywords.

 - Improving site structure and navigation to make it ‘Google Spider’ friendly.